-- 9.4.1 The Chief People Officer is responsible for: - (a) ensuring that arrangements in place so that the Trust receives an effective and efficient payroll service - (b) specifying timetables for submission of properly authorised time records and other notifications; - (c) the final determination of pay; - (c) making payment on agreed dates; and - (d) agreeing method of payment. - 9.4.2 The Chief People Officer will issue instructions regarding: - (a) verification and documentation of data; - (b) the timetable for receipt and preparation of payroll data and the payment of employees; - (c) maintenance of subsidiary records for pension, income tax, social security and other authorised deductions from pay; - (d) security and confidentiality of payroll information; - (e) checks to be applied to completed payroll before and after payment;
+- 9.4.1 The Chief People Officer is responsible for: - (a) Ensuring that arrangements in place so that the Trust receives an effective and efficient payroll service - (b) Specifying timetables for submission of properly authorised time records and other notifications;

-- (f) authority to release payroll data under the provisions of the Data Protection Act; - (g) methods of payment available to various categories of employee; - (h) procedures for payments to employees; - (i) procedures for the recall of bank credits - (j) pay advances and their recovery; - (k) maintenance of regular and independent reconciliation of pay control accounts; - (I) system to ensure the recovery from leavers of sums of money and property due by them to the Trust. - 9.4.3 Appropriately nominated managers have delegated responsibility for: - (a) submitting time records, and other notifications in accordance with agreed timetables; - (b) completing time records and other notifications in accordance with the Chief People Officer's instructions and in the form prescribed by the Chief People Officer. - (c) submitting termination forms in the prescribed form immediately upon knowing the effective date of an employee's resignation, termination or retirement.
-Where an employee fails to report for duty in circumstances that suggest they have left without notice, the Chief People Officer must be informed immediately. - 9.4.4 Where the Chief People Officer has contracted with another body to administer the Trust's payroll service responsibility for compliance with the above requirements remain with the Chief People Officer. - 9.4.5 Regardless of the arrangements for providing the payroll service, the Director of Finance shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.
+- (c) The final determination of pay; - (c) Making payment on agreed dates; and - (d) Agreeing method of payment. - 9.4.2 The Chief People Officer will issue instructions regarding: - (a) Verification and documentation of data; - (b) The timetable for receipt and preparation of payroll data and the payment of employees; - (c) Maintenance of subsidiary records for pension, income tax, social security and other authorised deductions from pay; - (d) Security and confidentiality of payroll information; - (e) Checks to be applied to completed payroll before and after payment; - (f) Authority to release payroll data under the provisions of the Data Protection Act; - (g) Methods of payment available to various categories of employee; - (h) Procedures for payments to employees; - (i) Procedures for the recall of bank credits - (j) Pay advances and their recovery; - (k) Maintenance of regular and independent reconciliation of pay control accounts; - (I) System to ensure the recovery from leavers of sums of money and property due by them to the Trust. - 9.4.3 Appropriately nominated managers have delegated responsibility for: - (a) Submitting time records, and other notifications in accordance with agreed timetables; - (b) Completing time records and other notifications in accordance with the Chief People Officer's instructions and in the form prescribed by the Chief People Officer. - (c) Submitting termination forms in the prescribed form immediately upon knowing the effective date of an employee's resignation, termination or retirement.
+Where an employee fails to report for duty in circumstances that suggest they have left without notice, the Divisional General Manager must be informed immediately. - 9.4.4 Where the Chief People Officer has contracted with another body to administer the Trust's payroll service responsibility for compliance with the above requirements remain with the Chief People Officer. - 9.4.5 Regardless of the arrangements for providing the payroll service, the Chief Finance Officer shall ensure that the chosen method is supported by appropriate (contracted) terms and conditions, adequate internal controls and audit review procedures and that suitable arrangements are made for the collection of payroll deductions and payment of these to appropriate bodies.